ChristopherHarwell/ChristopherHarwell/README.md

 My name is Christopher Harwell, I'm a fullstack engineer.
 I'm passionate about building products that can help people have better lives.
 Here are some ideas to get you started:

+- :computer: I'm currently working as a fullstack engineer -
 - 🔭 I’m currently working on [Story Squad](https://github.com/Lambda-School-Labs/story-squad-be-e)
 - 🌱 I’m currently learning TypeScript
 - 🤔 I’m looking for help with [Minalist Budget](https://github.com/ChristopherHarwell/minimalist_budget_frontend/)